AhmedHr22/git_merge_scenario/README.md

  This line was added in the feature branch.

  this line added by me

-This line was added by hichem.
+ slm cv